 346 South Terrace, South Fremantle

 Baked in a dedicated gluten-free environment, Strange Grains is the answer to a coeliac’s prayers.
 All their loaves are hand-made by skilled bakers, without preservatives, stabilisers, eggs, dairy, corn or sugar – not to mention all the other treats they have available.
 Pies, cakes, pastries – you name it, they make it gluten free.

 GF friends, you thought we’d only give you one option?
 Alongside delightfully tempting tarts and cinny scrolls, Palmyra’s Panna Artisan is baking bread that’ll have you saying “Gluten?
 Gluten who?”

 Bread In Common

 Yep, we’re still obsessed with Bread In Common’s common loaf.
 Slow fermented and hand-shaped, this simple wood-fired bread always has a place in our hearts.
-Paired with their sweet garlic butter with fennel salt… oof.
-My mouth is watering just thinking about it.
+Paired with their house churned salted butter… oof.
+Our mouths are watering just thinking about it.

 Knead.
 Bread & Coffee

 We recently gave Knead. a shoutout in our article looking at Scarborough cafes (check it here), but it stands up very comfortably as just a bakery in its own right.
 In a very short time they’ve built up a devoted and loving community of repeat customers thanks to friendly service combined with of course, great bread!
 They’ve even developed a special Scarborough Sourdough just for the locals – get amongst it.